Moshulu: History

 At the end of 1938, the ship left Belfast for Port Lincoln and Port Victoria, in South Australia, under the command of Captain Mikael Sjögren and with 18-year-old Eric Newby as an apprentice seaman; Newby went on to become a travel writer and wrote about his experiences of that voyage in the book The Last Grain Race (1956).
 Moshulu arrived in Queenstown (Cobh, Ireland) on 10 June 1939, after 91 days at sea, winning the last race of square-rigged sailing ships between Australia and Europe.

 The ship was seized by the Germans in 1940 when she returned to Kristiansand, Norway, again under the command of Captain Mikael Sjögren and with a cargo of wheat from Buenos Aires.
-She was derigged step-by-step in the 1940s, and, after having capsized in a storm close to shore at a beach in Østervik near Narvik in 1947, she was demasted by a salvaging company to be re-erected, stabilized, and towed to Bergen in July 1948.
+She was derigged step-by-step in the 1940s, and after having capsized in a storm close to shore at a beach in Østervik near Narvik in 1947, she was demasted by a salvaging company to be re-erected, stabilized, and towed to Bergen in July 1948.
 The ship's hull was sold to Trygve Sommerfeldt of Oslo.
 A few months later, the ship was transferred to Sweden to be used as a grain store in Stockholm from 1948 to 1952.
-Then she was sold to the German shipowner Heinz Schliewen, who wanted to put her back to use under the name Oplag as a merchant marine training ship carrying cargo.
-Schliewen already used the four-masted steel barques Pamir and Passat (both former Flying P-Liners) for that purpose, but before Moshulu was re-rigged, Schliewen went into bankruptcy.
-In 1953 Moshulu was sold to the Swedish Farmers' State Union (Svenska Lantmännens Riksförbund) of Stockholm, and again it was used as a floating warehouse beginning on 16 November 1953.
+Then she was sold to German shipowner Heinz Schliewen, who wanted to put her back to use under the name Oplag as a merchant marine training ship carrying cargo.
+Schliewen already used the four-masted steel barques Pamir and Passat (both former Flying P-Liners) for that purpose, but before Moshulu was rerigged, Schliewen went into bankruptcy.
+In 1953, Moshulu was sold to the Swedish Farmers' State Union (Svenska Lantmännens Riksförbund) of Stockholm and again was used as a floating warehouse beginning on 16 November 1953.

 In 1961, the Finnish government bought the ship for 3,200 tons of Russian rye; she was towed to Naantali, a town near Turku, and she continued to be used as a grain warehouse.

-In 1970, the ship was bought by the Specialty Restaurants Corporation, who rigged her out at Scheveningen in the Netherlands with replica masts, yards, and lines and towed her to South Street Seaport Museum, New York.
+In 1970, the ship was bought by the Specialty Restaurants Corporation, which rigged her out at Scheveningen in the Netherlands with replica masts, yards, and lines and towed her to South Street Seaport Museum, New York.
 The United States Coast Guard 3rd District Band rode on the Moshulu as she was towed from Brooklyn to the museum and played for the arrival ceremony on the Manhattan side of the river.
-She was later towed to the Penn's Landing waterfront in Center City, Philadelphia, where she is adjacent to the museum ships and in Independence Seaport Museum Other sources have it that The Walt Disney Company bought the ship but soon transferred it to the Specialty Restaurants Corporation.
-Since 2003 she is operated by SCC Restaurants LLC.
+She was later towed to the Penn's Landing waterfront in Center City, Philadelphia, where she is adjacent to the museum ships and in Independence Seaport Museum.
+Other sources have it that the Walt Disney Company bought the ship but soon transferred her to the Specialty Restaurants Corporation.
+Since 2003, she is operated by SCC Restaurants LLC.